 INDEPENDENT ANALYSIS OF BIOVOLUME INTER-OPERATOR PERFORMANCE

-In this experiment 3 operators at a large pharmaceutical company were tasked with capturing measurements of subcutaneous tumours on mice with both callipers and BioVolume on the same day, for the duration of the study protocol.
+In this experiment 3 operators at the Genomics Institute of the Novartis Research Foundation (GNF) were tasked with capturing measurements of subcutaneous tumours on mice with both callipers and BioVolume on the same day, for the duration of the study protocol.

 This was then repeated over 2 further experiments (3 experiments in total).
 The primary goal was to compare the inter operator variability of the 2 techniques to see if BioVolume outperformed callipers in the repeatability of measurements between operators.